AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 ## High Level Project Specifications

-To create a DE pipeline, the following steps will be taken:
+To create a DE pipeline, the following steps were taken:

 1. **Cloud setup**: a project space was setup on **Google Cloud Platform** (**GCP**) using **Terraform Infrastructure as Code** (**IaC**) to ensure scalability, reproducibility, and efficient resource management.
     - see code here ..add..